If you are considering building a new home, you may have asked yourself the question:

 Draftspersons are trained in how to document the manner in which a building is put together – ie: how it is constructed.
 Whereas builders and trades within the construction industry are experts at physically assembling a building, draftspersons are trained experts in writing the instruction manual that builders and tradespersons use.
 They are able, for example, to document minute details of a window assembly, or represent how a section of wall will be constructed.

 Draftspersons may take a class or two in design during college, but they are not trained in design.
+So often, the question "Should I hire an architect or draftsman?" in fact means hiring both.
+In some firms, architects design homes, whereas draftsman complete the working drawings for construction.

 In the above we’ve outlined some of the reasons that architects are better suited than other service providers in delivering exceptional home design – training and experience which informs goals and values.